enter-haken/scripts/readme.md

     $ generate_elixir_makefile

-This script generates a scaffolding `Makefile' for an `elixir` application.
+This script generates a scaffolding `Makefile` for an `elixir` application.

 ## book_init